U.S. Stocks Muted After Notching Records

 "The question is whether valuations are already reflecting all of the good news -- whether it's economic growth or tax reform -- and then trying to determine where that leaves us with stocks," said Dan Miller, director of equities at GW&K Investment Management.

-Energy shares in the S&P 500 jumped, on track for their biggest one-day gain since July, as oil prices rallied.
+Energy shares in the S&P 500 jumped and are on track for their biggest one-day gain since July as oil prices rallied.

 Continue Reading Below